Some people are interested in what type of gear is used in my music production

 the 2000 and onwards

-Now the plug-ins start coming in, first as FX and then more and more as soft synths as they were called.
+Now the plug-ins start coming in, first as FX and then more and more as soft synths as they are called.
 Here I have an arsenal of plug-ins from all over the world.

 I think reverb is something very important for the overall impression and also as an inspiration while composing.
 2CAudio have what it takes.